-Goals of the National Broadband Plan for Ireland meet the European Commission’s Digital Agenda for Europe targets aiming at 77% coverage of high-speed broadband by the end of 2018 and 90% coverage by 2020.
+Goals of the National Broadband Plan (NBP) for Ireland meet the European Commission’s Digital Agenda for Europe targets aiming at 77% coverage of high-speed broadband by the end of 2018 and 90% coverage by 2020.
 The Department of Communications, Climate Action and Environment will continue to monitor demand side trends and any changes in supply side costs to determine whether a greater contribution to the demand side target by 2020 is possible.
 In May 2019, the Department approved the appointment of a "Preferred Bidder" as the final step in the NBP procurement process to select a company or companies who will roll out a new high-speed broadband network in the national broadband plan state intervention area (non-commercial high-speed broadband area).

 National broadband strategy and policy

 - The Communications Division of the Department of Communications, Climate Action and Environment is in charge of the formulation of policy at both a national and EU level in relation to telecommunications issues, which also includes the National Broadband Plan.

 - The Commission for Communications Regulation provides regulations for the telecommunications market.

 The National Broadband Plan for Ireland - Delivering a Connected Society was adopted in 2012, updated in 2015 and sets targets for 2020.
 Its core objectives are to contribute to sustained macro-economic growth and competitiveness.
 It also aims to ensure that Ireland is best placed to take advantage of the emerging opportunities of the information and knowledge society by:

 - promoting investment in state of the art infrastructures,